-\textbf{Reversible Logic Circuit (RLC)} -- An alternative implementation of quantum queries directly on QPU using quantum gates is through an RLC.
-When the function that computes the data value is known, that is $x_i = f(i)$, one can synthesize the logic directly with classical reversible gates (such as \texttt{X}, \texttt{CX} and \texttt{Toffoli}) and ancillary qubits.
-Hence, RLC implements a domain-specific query.
+\textbf{Reversible Logic Circuit (RLC)} -- An alternative implementation of quantum queries directly on a QPU using quantum gates is through an RLC.
+When the function that computes the data value is known, that is $x_i = f(i)$, one can synthesize this function directly with classical reversible gates (such as \texttt{X}, \texttt{CX} and \texttt{Toffoli}) and ancillary qubits.
+Because different circuits are required to implement different functions, RLC implements a domain-specific query.
 Classical reversible circuits are shown to be easier to optimize and verify than generic quantum circuits \cite{prasad2006data, ding2020square}.
 However, as with any DS architecture, the circuits must be synthesized and optimized for each domain application \cite{gidney2018halving}.
 This is useful if we want to implement a quantum computer to support a particular application.
 For example, the modular exponentiation step in Shor's algorithm \cite{shor1994algorithms} can be implemented by either an RLC or a hand-optimized quantum circuit \cite{gidney2021factor}.